cryptolok/BusAsM/README.md

 # BusAsM

-AM radio data exfiltration with a system bus in assembly.
+AM radio data exfiltration with a system bus and cache in assembly.

 To put it in a nutshell, my solution :
 * More simple (few lines in assembly and some Python scripts)